cdapio/cdap/cdap-docs/developer-guide/source/testing/debugging.rst

 Debugging the Transaction Manager (Advanced Use)
 ================================================
 In this advanced use section, we will explain in depth how transactions work internally.
-Transactions are introduced in the :ref:`Transaction System <transaction-system>`
+Transactions are introduced in the :ref:`Transaction System. <transaction-system>`

 A transaction is defined by an identifier, which contains the time stamp, in milliseconds, of its creation.
 This identifier—also called the `write pointer`—represents the version